erick-chris/erick/README.md

 &nbsp;
 # Project 2: Data Fitting

-In this project I developed a code that, from data in a .txt file, drawn a line which connect the points of the graphics such that the parameters of the function f(x) = ax + b are the best.
+In this project I developed a code that, from data in a .txt file, drawn a line which connect the points of the graphic such that the parameters of the function f(x) = ax + b are the best.
 The function that best describes the experimental data will minimize the "chi squared".
-Chi squared is a statistical quantity that basically takes the difference between each point in the graph and the function (the model), then sum of all these differences.
+Chi squared is a statistical quantity that basically takes the difference between each point in the graphic (experimental data) and the function (the model), then sum of all these differences.
 Therefore is it possible to find out the parameters "a" and "b" which minimize the chi squared.
 The result is shown below.

 <p align="center">
   <img src="https://github.com/erick-chris/erick-chris.github.io/blob/gh-pages/images/filtro%20de%20wien.png?raw=True" height="300" width="420">